backstage/backstage/docs/integrations/aws-org/discovery.md

 This documentation is written for [the new backend system](../../backend-system/index.md) which is the default since Backstage [version 1.24](../../releases/v1.24.0.md).
 :::

-## AWS Organization Provider
+## AWS Organization Accounts Provider

 The AWS Organization integration has a discovery provider for ingesting AWS accounts from an AWS organization into the software catalog.
 It will list organization accounts (including the org account) and provide entities to your software catalog.
-The current provider provides accounts as kind `Resource` with no owners.
+The current provider provides accounts as kind `Resource` and defaults the owner to `unknown`.
 There are plans to make the kind and ownership customizable soon to allow for flexible requirements.

 AWS recommends [organizing your AWS environment using multiple accounts](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html).
 You may have dozens or even hundreds of AWS accounts.
 This provider will help you manage ownership and the lifecycle of your accounts in Backstage.